 Together for Short Lives is working in partnership with the sector in Northern Ireland to secure funding to implement the Department of Health’s ‘Providing High Quality Palliative Care for Our Children: A Strategy for Children’s Palliative and End-of-Life care 2016-26’.
-This includes provision for the parity of funding between children’s and adults’ palliative care.
-This would equate to providing an additional £800,000 per year to Northern Ireland Children’s Hospice.

 The recommendations have been produced by a project group of healthcare professionals, officials and representatives of the Northern Ireland Children’s Hospice.

 It is now crucial that the department allocates funding and develops the infrastructure needed to implement it.
 We ask that the Northern Ireland Executive takes the following action:

 - Adequately fund children’s palliative care to meet demand by providing parity of funding for both children’s and adults’ palliative care.

 - Prevent family breakdown: Services need to be better organised around families and not institutions so it is easier for them to navigate the system and access the care and support they need.
 The Executive should commit to funding short breaks to provide respite care for families – giving them time to recharge their batteries.
 This would reduce the likelihood of family breakdown.
 Families should be able to access planned and emergency short breaks both inside and outside of their home.